 As well as the Options API, you can also use the Settings API to interact with data in the

 wp_options table.
-The Settings API lets you create settings which site administrators can use to add or update data in the options table - it adds a user interface to your options.
+The Settings API lets you create settings which site administrators can use to add or update data in the options table.
+In other words, it adds a user interface for site administrators to access your options.

 The Settings API has more to it than the Options API so I won’t cover it in detail here, but essentially it has three elements:

 - the field (which is used to add and edit data)

 - the settings section, which is a group of related fields.

 The two functions in the Settings API which interact directly with the

 These functions don’t add values to the options in the

 wp_options table, but they create settings which can then have values added to them via other functions in the Settings API.

 You should know that the third parameter in both